 The topic of online protection is talked about far and wide.
 Everyone who is connected is worried to some degree about whether they, their connection and their information are safe from prying eyes.
 Security measures range from the simplest software to multiple redundant layers of high-level threat assessment and blocking.
 The most fundamental element, though, is often the human one.
-And it is often overlooked in the mix of technology and threats.
+And we often overlook it in the mix of technology and threats.

 Online protection is not usually built in first

-Whenever systems are created, the development process often focuses more on functionality than anything else.
-Security is usually added in at a later stage.
+Whenever we create systems, the development process often focuses more on functionality than anything else.
+Security can usually be an addition at a later stage.
 By this time, many gaps may already exist, and few security creation processes are thorough enough to cover all such gaps.

 It stands to reason, then, to opt for a change in the development process, to bring security further towards the beginning.
 This can be as simple as imposing security checks more regularly and at earlier points in development.
 Software development needs to realign its processes.
 With more initial emphasis on security, it can play a more integral protection role from an earlier stage.